lockpicksecurity/lockpicksecurity.github.io/about.md

 ![Our Approach]({{site.baseurl}}/working_environment-300x168.jpg)

-Lock Pick Security Ltd is a research-led company providing unique approach in combating adversaries.
+Lock Pick Security Ltd is a research-led company providing unique and unconventional approach in combating nation state threat actors and cyber criminals.